top of page

 Aquila A211 departing from Teesside

-Choosing between a Private Pilot Licence (PPL) and a Light Aircraft Pilot Licence (LAPL) depends on your personal flying goals, and at AeroSchool, we’re here to help you make the right decision based on your aspirations, budget, and time commitment.
-Here's why you might consider each:
+Choosing between a Private Pilot Licence (PPL[A]) and a National Private Pilot Licence (NPPL[A]) depends on your personal flying goals.
+At AeroSchool, we’ll help you choose the right path based on your aspirations, budget, and time commitment.

 Why Choose the PPL: